Bobby Petrino: Missouri State

 On January 15, 2020, Missouri State University, of the Missouri Valley Football Conference (MVFC) in the FCS, announced that they had hired Petrino to replace Dave Steckel as their head football coach.
 In Petrino's first season with Missouri State, the Bears compiled a 5–4 record and were selected to compete in the FCS playoffs for the first time since 1990.
 However, the Bears lost their first-round matchup with the University of North Dakota by a score of 44–10.

 Petrino's second season with Missouri State was also successful; he led the Bears to an 8–3 record in the regular season and a berth in the FCS Playoffs with a first-round matchup against UT-Martin.
 They lost a close matchup, 32–31.

-In 2022, Petrino's final season at Missouri State, the team regressed to post a 5-6 record, which included a 5 game losing streak.
-Missouri State played Petrino's former team, Arkansas, in Fayetteville and came close to pulling off the upset, but No. 10 ranked Arkansas won 38–27.
+In 2022, Petrino's final season at Missouri State, the team regressed to post a 5–6 record, which included a 5-game losing streak that started with a loss to Petrino's former team, Arkansas, in Fayetteville (No. 10 ranked Arkansas won 38–27).

+Return to assistant coaching

+UNLV

+On December 15, 2022, Petrino joined the UNLV Rebels under Barry Odom as the offensive coordinator.
+This position was short lived, as Petrino departed 21 days later on January 4, 2023, for Texas A&M.

+Texas A&M

+Petrino's tenure as the offensive coordinator for Texas A&M lasted one season, as he was not retained by new head coach Mike Elko.

+Arkansas

+On November 29, 2023, Petrino was hired by the Arkansas Razorbacks under Sam Pittman to be offensive coordinator, 11 years after being fired as head coach by Arkansas due to a motorcycle accident and a covered-up affair with a subordinate.
+On September 28, 2025, after the firing of Pittman as head coach, Petrino was appointed interim head coach for the remainder of the season.

 Personal life

-Petrino has two sons and two daughters with his wife, Becky.
-His older daughter, Kelsey, graduated from the University of Louisville; his older son, Nick, also attended Louisville.
-His younger son, Bobby, Jr., attended the University of Arkansas and his younger daughter, Katie played on Louisville's golf team.
-He also has 5 grandchildren.
-Petrino's younger brother Paul was most recently the head football coach at the University of Idaho.
+Petrino has two sons and two daughters with his wife Becky.
+His older daughter Kelsey graduated from the University of Louisville, and his older son Nick also attended Louisville.
+His younger son Bobby Jr. attended the University of Arkansas, and his younger daughter Katie played on Louisville's golf team.
+He also has five grandchildren.

+Petrino's younger brother Paul is the wide receivers coach at the University of South Alabama.